cidgoh/geem/README.md

 driven standards benefit from features of open-source published OWL 2.0 ontologies such as globally unique identifiers for terms, multilingual label and definition functionality, and logical validation and reasoning over controlled vocabularies.
-Such a specificatio#n can be designed to satisfy the requirements of an environmental pH measurement, or a person's age, or a more structured entity like a contact address, or a genomic sequence repository submission for example.
+Such a specification can be designed to satisfy the requirements of an environmental pH measurement, or a person's age, or a more structured entity like a contact address, or a genomic sequence repository submission for example.

 * View details of our overal project aim, description, and implementation on the [Wiki](https://github.com/GenEpiO/geem/wiki/) site.
-* A working prototype of the portal is available at <http://genepio.org/geem>.
-  This version doesn't currently incorporate the Django framework yet.
+* A working prototype of the portal is available at <https://watson.bccdc.med.ubc.ca/geem/portal.html>.
+It includes OAuth2 login, and the ability of users to view and customize a variety of draft specifications we have created for the genomic epidemiology space.
+(A previous version which doesn't incorporate the Django framework is at<http://genepio.org/geem>.)

 ___________